- Academic Integrity

 An instructor may request a change of grade only when a computational or procedural error occurred in the original grade assignment.
 No final grade may be changed as a result of re-examination, the re-evaluation of work submitted, and/or assigning additional [extra credit] work before or after the end of the term, unless all students enrolled in the class are afforded the same opportunity.
 (Incomplete grades may be an exception.
 See item 5.)
 A grade change must be approved by the chairperson of the instructor's department and by the dean of the college within one year of the original grade record.

-By law, students with a disability do not have to self-disclose or register with the Center for Access and Success.
+By law, students with a disability do not have to self-disclose or register with the Office of Student Accessibility Services.
 If, on the other hand, a student is seeking academic accommodations or adjustments, he/she must contact our office to request services.
-In order to determine eligibility for an academic adjustment/auxiliary aid, the student must register at Center for Access and Success and provide documentation of the disability.
+In order to determine eligibility for an academic adjustment/auxiliary aid, the student must register at the Office of Student Accessibility Services and provide documentation of the disability.
 The documentation must be current, provide a clear diagnosis by the appropriate professional, and specify the functional limitations related to the disability.
 At that point, a decision of appropriate academic accommodation(s) is made.
 These determinations are made on a case-by-case basis.
 Students must complete accommodation request forms each semester for the specific courses for which they are requesting accommodations.
 Accommodations for exams, papers, and assignments can not be made retroactively.
-More information can be found on the Center for Access and Success web site.
+More information can be found on the Office of Student Accessibility Services web site.